President

 Connie Easterling

-Connie is a special education teacher and lover of dogs.
+Connie is a retired special education teacher and lover of dogs.
+Connie spent 40 years in the field of education, working at all levels in academics and sports.
 She has been volunteering with Bella’s Buddies since it was just an idea.
 Raised in a family with two veterinarians, she grew up around animals and can’t imagine life without her dog, Sheldon.
 She brings a unique perspective on special needs children and their families to our board.
+Connie spends time with the DogSquad, volunteering in schools and communities when there in a crisis or grief situation.
+She makes herself available to help with training, placement and travel arrangements.

 A native and life-long resident of Amarillo, Lee Persefield has devoted his entire professional life to health care services.
 After earning an Associate’ degree from Amarillo College, he completed a Bachelor of Science in Social Work at West Texas State (now A&M) University.
 In the course of his career, he has worked with health care facilities and organizations focused on rural health care, maternal care, and long-term elder care.
 He has worked for the State of Texas in long-term care regulatory services as a Program Manager and as Assistant Regional Director.
-For the past six-and-a-half years he has served as the Veteran Land Board’s On-site Representative at the Ussery-Roan Texas State Veterans Home.
-His favorite colleague is Sully, the first facility dog provided to a state veteran’shome by Bella’s Buddies.
+His favorite colleague is Sully, the first facility dog provided to a state veterans home by Bella’s Buddies.
 Persefield has been an active volunteer and supporter of several community groups.
 He has served on the Board of Directors of the Greater Southwest Music Festival, Panhandle AIDS Support Organization, and Friends in Need.
 He has worked actively on fundraising projects for the West Texas A&M University Foundation, and as a supporter of Planned Parenthood.
 He has opened his historic home for fundraising tours for St. Andrew’s Episcopal School and Court Appointed Special Advocates (for neglected or abused children in the court system.)
 Persefield has earned recognition as a recipient of the Northwest Texas Hospital “Second Mile Award,” being twice listed in Outstanding Young Men of America and was nominated for the state’s public service Unsung Hero Award.
 He is a member of the WTAMU Foundation and the President’s Circle and has been nominated several times for Amarillo’s Golden Nail Award for exemplary support of the fine and performing arts.

-Jennifer is the CFO of K&K vet supply.
+Jennifer is the CFO of K&K Veterinary Supply.
 She was introduced to Bella’s Buddies when Amanda and Tommy placed Bella, for whom the organization is named after, with one of her employees.
+Bella’s has since retired and Buddy, also a golden retriever, now greets employees at K&K. Jenn was instrumental in Bella’s Buddies’ placement of Bee, a third golden retriever that serves a veteran who is employed by the company.
 Jennifer’s first love is horses but dogs run a close second.
-She spearheads K&K’s efforts to serve not just her community. but other communities as well.
+She spearheads K&K’s efforts to serve not just her community but other communities as well.
 She believes in hiring veterans and equipping them with the necessary tools for success.
-A Razorback, she live in Springdale, Arkansas, with her husband, Joe, and their youngest son.
+A Razorback, she lives in Springdale, Arkansas, with her husband, Joe.